 I was introduced to the Cenaculo’s president, an elderly man in a straw cowboy hat named Mr. Araneta.
 The stress of the production showed through on his face.
 “It is through the grace and guidance of the Holy Spirit that you have come to us tonight!” he said loudly in Tagalog, raising his hands in the air.
 The play had been running for over four nights and no outsiders had come to watch, he said—only Malibay locals.

 A group of teenagers dressed as Roman soldiers resembling the cast of Spartacus were dispatched to collect the statue of Malibay’s Patron Saint San Juan Nepomuceno from the local parish.
 Onlookers gawked at the soliders as they weaved their way to the wet market on the way to the church.
 After fetching the statue, it would be brought to the main stage in the town plaza.
-After each performance, when all cast members have receive its blessings, the image is returned to the church.
+After each performance, when all cast members have received its blessings, the image is returned to the church.

 The local marching band that accompanied us to the church was established in the 1960s.
 It included a full wind section that provided the music for the event.
 Like the actors, a family of musicians continue the tradition.
 As the head of the crusade brought their patron saint to the stage, the band began to play popular Beatles songs.

 The curtains were drawn from the town plaza’s stage.
 The set was heavily decorated with props and vividly painted murals.
 Jesus came out with his Apostles, marching to a funereal beat.
 The chants transfixed the crowd.
-The director spoke to them through a split in the curtain reading the lines out of a heavy photocopied book.
+The director spoke to them through a split in the curtain, reading the lines out of a heavy photocopied book.
 During the first intermission I tried to talk to some of the characters in the play.
 I met the Southeast Asian incarnations of Judas, Mary, and the Apostles.
-I spoke to wiry man dressed in black.
+I spoke to a wiry man dressed in black.
 He had a head band with two horns and a long tail connected to his dark pants.
 It was the devil himself, cigarette in hand.
 “We are all descendants of the original members.
 As long as we can, we will continue,” he told me.
 Even though the Philippines’ National Commission for Culture and the Arts recognizes the Malibay Cenaculo as the longest running passion play in the country, it receives very little outside financial help.
 The local foundation relies on donations to stay afloat, covering costs of the production and food to feed the cast.
-“I’ve played Jesus for almost twenty years, it is my vow,” said a retired nurse named Jun Taytay.
+“I’ve played Jesus for almost 20 years, it is my vow,” said a retired nurse named Jun Taytay.

 I sat next to Jesus.
 A rickety fan was placed close to his face to help dry his woolly beard.
 His thick wig barely moved with the wind.
 He told me that a year ago he could barely walk—a back injury had left him partly immobile.
 He lifted his robe to reveal a metal brace strapped around his waist.